||This Policy replaces the previous version of the UTS Web Policy (COU/98/95) and the UTS Code of Conduct for Web Publishing (COU/99/27(4).21)

 5.1.4 Publication of Category 6 information

-The Executive Director Organisational Support, or nominee, may approve the hosting of external organisations' websites or webpages on the UTSWeb.
+The Deputy Vice-Chancellor (Corporate Services), or nominee, may approve the hosting of external organisations' websites or webpages on the UTSWeb.
 Approved external organisations must comply with the same terms and conditions as for Category 5 information as documented at clause 5.1.3.

 5.2 Conditions for publication of information